andrew01144/OPA-tips/README.md

 # OPA-tips
-A cheat-sheet for some Cornelis Omni-Path admin commands and procedures.
+This document is a cheat-sheet for some Cornelis Omni-Path admin commands and procedures; it does not cover switch management.

 ## Installation and testing
 This procedure is suitable for the installation of small clusters and evaluation projects.
 It would need to be adjusted for use in a production environment using a Cluster Management system.